 “An extremely rare mutation”

-A 38-year-old male presents with a 20-year history of nail dystrophy.
-He is noted to have absent dermatoglyphics on some fingers and toes, and the second digit on his left hand also has a koilonychial appearance.
+A 38-year-old presents with a 20-year history of nail dystrophy.
+They are noted to have absent dermatoglyphics on some fingers and toes, and the second digit on the left hand also has a koilonychial appearance.

 This case was shared by a podiatrist in the Figure 1 community.
 Below is a valuable discussion between physicians, where a dermatologist was able to assist in the diagnosis of this case.

 Dermatologist: “Naegeli-Franceschetti-Jadassohn syndrome is characterized by absent dermatoglyphs, nail dystrophy, and palmtoplantar keratoderma.
 Extremely rare keratin 14 mutation.
 That’s the “zebra”.
 The “horse” is lichen planus or psoriasis.
 Good case!”